shreyak-05/Teleop-and-Proportional-Controller/README.md

   - Add the "RobotModel" display type.Set the topic to /robot_description to visualize the robot model.
   - In RViz, add the "LaserScan" display type.
 Set the topic to /scan_relay to visualize the incoming LiDAR points.
   - Add the "TF" display type.
-Ensure that the base link of the robot is displayed by setting it up with the relevant frame (e.g., base_link).
+Ensure that the base link of the robot is displayed by setting it up with the base_link.